CHME5137/DiscoverFunTimes/06-interactive.md

 my_figure.pdf
 ```

 OK - it's there!
 You can retrieve it using some SCP or SFTP commands, or preferably a client with a nice GUI (my favorite is currently [Forklift](http://www.binarynights.com/forklift/) but there are many good free ones to choose from.
-I used [Cyberduck](https://cyberduck.io/) for a while.)
+I used [Cyberduck](https://cyberduck.io/) for a while.
+FileZilla is commonly mentioned.)

 Once you are done with your interactive session, log out of the compute node
 by typing `exit` and then release the allocation using `scancel <jobID>`, e.g.: